cwn-dev/docker-flightradar24-feed/README.md

-# docker-flightradar24-feed
+# Docker flightradar24 feed
-A flightradar24 feed docker container, with dump1090 designed and built to run on a Pi (arm64)
+A flightradar24 feed docker container, with dump1090 designed and built to run on a Pi (arm64).